cyberbotics/webots-doc/guide/elisa3.md

 %end

-The [GCTronic Elisa 3](http://www.gctronic.com/doc/index.php/Elisa-3) is a small size two-wheeled robot able of moving horizontally or vertically thanks to its magnetic wheels.
+The [GCTronic Elisa 3](http://www.gctronic.com/doc/index.php/Elisa-3) is a small size two-wheeled robot able to move horizontally or vertically thanks to its magnetic wheels.
 It has multiple sensors including IR distance sensors, accelerometer and an RF radio.

 ### Samples